dpgraham/WebSlacker/README.md

 WebSlacker
 ==========

-Use WebWorker's smart, not hard.
+Use WebWorkers smart, not hard.

 Example